Inflation Regime

-That separates an inflation regime from short-lived price pressure.
+That is what separates an inflation regime from short-lived price pressure.
 A commodity spike, a supply disruption, a tax change, or a base-effect distortion can move inflation data sharply without changing the broader environment.
-A true regime requires more than visibility in the data.
-It requires persistence across time and enough transmission across the economy for inflation to become part of the macro setting rather than an isolated event.
+A true regime requires persistence through time, breadth across categories, and enough transmission through wages, margins, contracts, credit, and expectations for inflation to function as a macro condition rather than as a temporary sequence of prints.

 What differentiates one inflation regime from another